 Users can visualize data using customizable dashboards’ graphs, charts, and animation.
 Managers can build interactive dashboards, execute queries, and pull reports according to their requirements.
 They can drill down to provide previously unattainable insight into operations.

-Forecasting and budgeting: The annual spreadsheet shuffle has become a dreaded but necessary reality for nonprofits.
+The annual spreadsheet shuffle has become a dreaded but necessary reality for nonprofits.
 Data from various departments, systems, and people are being gathered through an all-hands-on-deck process.
 The challenge of managing budgeting, forecasting, and planning through numerous unsynchronized spreadsheets can be removed with nonprofit data analytics tools.
 They streamline communication and centralize the data, enabling complex planning and analysis through “what-if” modeling.
-Organizations can track advancement toward goals in real-time, thanks to integrated reports and score carding.
+Organizations can track advancement toward goals in real time, thanks to integrated reports and score carding.

-Fundraising and focused outreach: Since fundraising is essential to nonprofits, it must be handled with care.
+Since fundraising is essential to nonprofits, it must be handled with care.
 An organization will experience budget gaps if it devotes insufficient resources to fundraising.
 If there are too many, revenue may be adversely affected.
-Courting potential large donors takes a lot of work, but blanket mailings can be expensive and ineffective.
+Courting potential large donors take a lot of work, but blanket mailings can be expensive and ineffective.

 The most likely donors need to focus on organizations’ outreach efforts and campaigns.
 Which prospects are most likely to respond can be pinpointed with a high degree of accuracy using predictive analytics.
 Using these tools can help organizations cut down on their overall marketing and outreach costs while prioritizing personal outreach to get the most out of it.